Guidelines For Successfully Following A Gluten Free Diet

 Watch for cross-contamination

-Cross-contamination occurs when gluten-free foods come into contact with foods that contain gluten.
-It can happen during the manufacturing process, for example, if the same equipment is used to make a variety of products.
+It can happen during manufacturing, for example, if the same equipment is used to make various products.

 Some food labels include a “may contain” statement if cross-contamination is likely.
 But be aware that this type of declaration is voluntary.

-Foods may also be labelled as “gluten-free.”
-If a product, made in the US, carries a gluten-free label, the Food and Drug Administration requires that the product contain less than 20 parts per million of gluten.
-Be aware that products labelled “wheat-free” may still contain gluten.
+If a product made in the US carries a gluten-free label, the Food and Drug Administration requires that the product contain less than 20 parts per million of gluten.

-You still need to check the actual ingredient list.
-If you’re not sure whether the food contains gluten, don’t buy it or check with the manufacturer first to ask what it includes.
+If you’re unsure whether the food contains gluten, don’t buy it or check with the manufacturer first to ask what it includes.

-Cross-contamination can also occur at home if foods are prepared on common surfaces or with utensils that weren’t thoroughly cleaned after being used to cook gluten-containing foods.
-Using a common toaster for gluten-free bread and regular bread is a major source of contamination, for example.
-Consider what steps you need to take to prevent cross-contamination at home, school or work.
+Cross-contamination can also occur at home if foods are prepared on common surfaces or with utensils that weren’t thoroughly cleaned after being used for cooking gluten-containing foods.

-Be careful about eating out at restaurants.
-Ask restaurant staff members if they have choices that are truly gluten-free, including being prepared to avoid cross-contamination.
+Ask restaurant staff members if they have gluten-free choices, including being prepared to avoid cross-contamination.

 Disclaimer